-POLYUNSATURATED FATTY ACID: STRUCTURE AND DIETARY SOURCES
+POLYUNSATURATED FATTY ACIDS: STRUCTURE AND DIETARY SOURCES

 Fatty acids are recognized as hydrocarbon chains with a methyl group at one end, and a carboxyl group at the other end.
 In saturated fatty acids, the carbon atoms connect with each other only by carbon-carbon single bonds.
-While, UFAs have one (monounsaturated or monounsaturated fatty acid) or two or more (PUFAs) double bonds in their chain in the cis configuration.
+While, unsaturated fatty acids (UFAs) have one (monounsaturated fatty acid) or two or more (PUFAs) double bonds in their chain in the cis configuration.

-Chemically, PUFAs are categorized in the class of simple lipids.
+Chemically, PUFAs are categorized as simple lipids.
 The ω-3 (EPA and DHA) and ω-6 linoleic acid (LA) are two main members of essential PUFAs, which have very different biochemical roles.
-Mammalian cells cannot synthesize LA and alpha-linolenic acid (α-LNA), because of the lack of required desaturase enzymes (∆12 and ∆15).
-Hence, these two PUFAs are categorized as essential, and it has to be ingested through diet.
-The LA is present in vegetable seeds and oils, whereas, sources of α-LNA are dark green leafy plants and blackcurrant seed oils[66].
-Also, cold water-derived oily fish, particularly mackerel, salmon and sardines are the dietary sources of EPA, and DHA[67,68].
-Production of EPA and DHA from α-LNA is happening in the human body.
+Mammalian cells cannot synthesize LA and alpha-linolenic acid (α-LNA), due to the lack of required desaturase enzymes (∆12 and ∆15).
+Hence, these two PUFAs are categorized as essential, and need to be ingested via the diet.
+LA is present in vegetable seeds and oils, whereas, sources of α-LNA are dark green leafy plants and blackcurrant seed oils[66].
+In addition, cold water-derived oily fish, particularly mackerel, salmon and sardines are dietary sources of EPA, and DHA[67,68].
+Production of EPA and DHA from α-LNA occurs in the human body.
 However, endogenous production of the ω-3 PUFAs (EPA and DHA) from α-LNA by humans is very small, and almost non-signiﬁcant (< 5%–10% for EPA and 2%5% for DHA).

 METABOLISM OF polyunsaturated fatty acids

 Dietary intake and various sources of fatty acids can influence the complex metabolism of PUFAs.
-In addition, in the endoplasmic reticulum, desaturase enzymes (∆6- and ∆5– desaturase) encoded by fatty acid desaturase 2 (FADS2) and FADS1, as well as elongase enzymes is encoded by ELOV5 and ELOV2, and are involved in metabolism[69].
-The arachidonic acid and EPA are the first products, which are produced in the metabolic pathway.
-In the plasma membranes, PUFAs play a role as substrates for the enzymes, including cyclooxygenase (COX) and lipooxygenase (LOX), and are converted into an eicosanoid.
-Whatever the mechanism, eicosanoids are highly biologically active hormone-like compounds that affect numerous metabolic activities such as inflammation, hemorrhage, blood pressure, platelet aggregation, immune responses and also vasoconstriction and vasodilatation[70].
-It has been suggested that ingestion of EPA and DHA from fish oil and their metabolites, have a competitive function that replace arachidonic acid in phospholipids of cell plasma membrane, and causes production of prostanoids and leukotrienes with various effects such as anti-inflammatory, anti-chemotactic and anti-tumoric[71].
-Moreover, the beneficial role of ω-3 PUFAs have been established in cardiovascular diseases, myocardial infarction, inflammatory bowel disease, diabetes, rheumatoid arthritis, optimal brain function and neurodegenerative diseases[72-75].
+In addition, in the endoplasmic reticulum, desaturase enzymes (∆6- and ∆5– desaturase) encoded by fatty acid desaturase 2 (FADS2) and FADS1, as well as elongase enzymes are encoded by ELOV5 and ELOV2, and are involved in metabolism[69].
+Arachidonic acid and EPA are the first products, which are produced in the metabolic pathway.
+In the plasma membranes, PUFAs play a role as substrates for enzymes, including cyclooxygenase (COX) and lipooxygenase (LOX), and are converted into an eicosanoid.
+Irrespective of the mechanism, eicosanoids are highly biologically active hormone-like compounds that affect numerous metabolic activities such as inflammation, hemorrhage, blood pressure, platelet aggregation, immune responses and both vasoconstriction and vasodilatation[70].
+It has been suggested that ingestion of EPA and DHA from fish oil and their metabolites, have a competitive function and replace arachidonic acid in phospholipids of the cell plasma membrane, and cause production of prostanoids and leukotrienes with various effects such as anti-inflammatory, anti-chemotactic and anti-tumor[71].
+Moreover, the beneficial roles of ω-3 PUFAs have been established in cardiovascular diseases, myocardial infarction, inflammatory bowel disease, diabetes, rheumatoid arthritis, optimal brain function and neurodegenerative diseases[72-75].

 MECHANISM OF ACTION OF polyunsaturated fatty acids